 The car rental kiosks are located in the baggage claim area.
 No need to stand in line there if you already have a reservation.
 The free shuttle pick-up point to the different agencies is located along the median in front of the terminal.

 Honolulu International Airport (Daniel K. Inouye International Airport) is the major aviation gateway for the State of Hawaii.
 It is the primary hub for domestic overseas and inter-Island flights and is currently one of three State airports accommodating international flights.
-The Airport occupies 2.2 acres of land and 2.2 acres of water about three miles west of Honolulu, and about seven miles from Waikiki.
+The Airport occupies 4520 acres and is about three miles west of Honolulu, and about seven miles from Waikiki.

 The rental company kiosk is located on the far side of the parking lot just outside the terminal.
 There is only one major rental agency on Molokai — and that is Alamo.